-Outstanding students in the College of Human Environmental Sciences who meet the requirements of The Honors College may earn the Honors College Degree while completing their undergraduate degree in this college.
-For more information, refer to the "Academic Enrichment Programs" section of the Catalog.
+Outstanding students in the College of Human Sciences who meet the requirements of The Honors College may earn the Honors College Degree while completing their undergraduate degree in this college.

 College honors are earned at the upper division (3000- and 4000-level classes) in the student's major and are one of the requirements for receiving a bachelor's degree with honors.
 Students with 7-59 hours must have a 3.25 cumulative GPA.
 Students with 60-93 credit hours must have a 3.37 cumulative GPA.
 Students with 94 or more credit hours must have a 3.50 cumulative GPA.
 College honors requires HES 4000 Honors Seminar, six hours of upper-division honors credit in the department and three hours of honors thesis or creative component.
-For further information on the Honors College, refer to the "Academic Enrichment Programs" section of the Catalog.
+For further information on the Honors College, refer to www.okstate.edu/honors or visit the Honors College in 101 Old Central.